tudelft-cs4200/2021/project/ms2/lab5.md

 #### Sets of names

 MiniJava requires errors and warnings in a few cases where hiding occurs.
 Fields are not allowed to hide fields in super classes.
-Parameters are allowed to hide fields, and local variables are allowed to hide parameters or fields, but get a warning if they do.
+Parameters are allowed to hide fields and local variables are allowed to hide fields, but they get a warning if they do.

 The following constraints can be used to restrict the names that can appear in scopes: